urql-graphql/urql/docs/basics/queries.md

 ```

 As when we're sending GraphQL queries manually using `fetch`, the variables will be attached to the
-`POST` request that is sent to our GraphQL API.
+`POST` request body that is sent to our GraphQL API.

-Whenever the `variables` (or the `query`) option on
+Whenever the `variables` (or the `query`) option on the `useQuery` hook changes `fetching` will
-the `useQuery` hook changes `fetching` will return to being `true` and a new request will be sent to
-our API, unless a result has already been cached previously.
+switch to `true` and a new request will be sent to our API, unless a result has already been cached
+previously.

 ### Pausing `useQuery`

-In some cases we may want `useQuery` to execute a query when a precondition has been met.
-For
+In some cases we may want `useQuery` to execute a query when a pre-condition has been met, and not
-instance, we may be building a form and want validation to only take place when a field has been
+execute the query otherwise.
+For instance, we may be building a form and want a validation query to
-filled out.
+only take place when a field has been filled out.

+Since hooks in React can't just be commented out, the `useQuery` hook accepts a `pause` option that
+temporarily _freezes_ all changes and stops requests.

 In the previous example we've defined a query with mandatory arguments.
 The `$from` and `$limit`
 variables have been defined to be non-nullable `Int!` values.

 Let's pause the query we've just
 written to not execute when these variables are empty, to prevent `null` variables from being
 executed.
-We can do this by means of the `pause` option.
+We can do this by means of setting the `pause` option to `true`:

 ```jsx
 const Todos = ({ from, limit }) => {